quietly-turning/9th/readme.txt

 I had two goals in mind while making this stepchart:
   1. to acknowledge the position + influence I have as a dance game community leader and use it to get my audience thinking about accessibility
   2. to share something beautiful with the world

-With this readme.txt, I'd like to provide some background on the material, explain my interest in it, briefly touch on a technical implementation details, and note my hopes for what this stepchart can be.
+With this readme.txt, I'd like to provide some background on the material, explain my interest in it, briefly touch on technical implementation details, and note my hopes for what this stepchart can be.